dirkstrauss/Apress/README.md

 ## Referencing jQuery and Bootstrap
 In your Solution Explorer, if you expand the App_Start folder you will see a class called BundleConfig.
 It is here that you will see references to CSS and JavaScript files.

+## Setting up and using SCSS
+SCSS is an implementation of SASS (Syntactically Awesome Style Sheets).
+In fact, SASS supports two types of syntax namely SCSS and SASS.
+The main difference between SCSS and SASS is the use of curly braces and semicolons that SCSS uses.
+Being used to C#, it makes more sense to use SCSS.
+SCSS is fully compliant with CSS, so all your existing code will still work.